Four Shameless Tips You Need While Living Alone

 1. Don’t feel guilty if you are not big on grocery shopping:

-Three trips a week to the grocery store is better than one giant one that has items you didn’t use go bad.
-The reason why I stress this is because I used to feel like I needed to go to the grocery store and buy everything possible because in my head that’s what adults do.
-But I learned very quickly that I was wasting a shit ton of money with that kind of mentality.
+Three weekly trips to the grocery store are better than one giant one with items you didn’t use go bad.
+The reason why I stress this is because I used to feel like I needed to go to the grocery store and buy everything possible.
+After all, in my head, that’s what adults do.
+But I learned very quickly that I was wasting a ton of money with that mentality.

 2. Don’t feel rushed into getting your home together all at once:

 When I first got the place to myself, I had all these expectations of my home.
-I kept telling myself that my space had to be a certain way at a certain time before anyone can enter.
-Once I took a step back and let things fall into place, I was able to enjoy the process without rushing or breaking the bank.
-The space I took between actually purchasing things and bringing them into my place allowed me to come across really amazing sales.
+I kept telling myself that my space had to be a certain way at a certain time before anyone could enter.
+Once I stepped back and let things fall into place, I could enjoy the process without rushing or breaking the bank.
+The space I took between purchasing things and bringing them into my place allowed me to come across amazing sales.

 3. Figure out what budget works for you and write everything down:

 Things can get lost quickly if you do not pay attention to your spending.
-I speak this to you as I continue to struggle to find my own balance at times.
-Budgeting does not mean that once it’s written down that it’s set in stone.
-As long as you don’t plan to stay stagnant in your current life, your budget can always grow.
+I speak this to you as I sometimes struggle to find my own balance.
+Budgeting does not mean that once it’s written down it’s set in stone.
+Your budget can always grow as long as you don’t plan to stay stagnant in your current life.

 4. Give yourself one day a week or even a month that is dedicated to administration:

-I learned this from an amazing blogger and friend Justine Celine.
+I learned this from an amazing blogger and friend, Justine Celine.
 This woman is so full of wisdom when it comes to this blog thing.
-Once I decided to take this challenge on with my emails, I started incorporating it to my everyday life. this included things such as making list for house stuff, making appointments, and returning calls from family and friends.
-Pretty much anything you feel fit in your life to keep the wheels going can be put on the list.
+Once I decided to take this challenge on with my emails, I started incorporating it into my everyday life.
+This included things such as making lists for house stuff, making appointments, and returning calls from family and friends.
+Pretty much anything you feel fits in your life to keep the wheels going can be put on the list.

 The one thing I can leave with you is to remember that you can’t put a price tag on your peace of mind.
 What works for you may not work for someone else.

-Thank you for stopping by The Selfish Column, I can’t wait to hear all of your thoughts.
+Thank you for stopping by The Selfish Column, I can’t wait to hear your thoughts.

 ~S.C~